 If you bake the sweet potatoes, and assemble the toppings, you can also make a “Sweet Potato Bar” to let everyone in your family create their own stuffed sweet potato creation.

-Delicious Stuffed Sweet Potatoes Recipe
+Savory Stuffed Sweet Potatoes Recipe

 Yield 4 -6